koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_7_img_1.md

+# The image 1 in slide 7 of lecture 13 contains:
 The image presents a strategic hierarchy framework divided into three levels: Corporate strategy, Business strategy, and Functional strategy.

 1. **Corporate Strategy:**